 - You are welcome to contact the Student Counsellors who are experienced in advising students about financial and legal matters.

 If you are an international student, making any change to your programme may have implications for your immigration status and the completion of your studies.
-Please contact the Central International Office for advice.
+Please contact the Contact Centre ESA for advice.

 - Considering changing courses

 If you are considering changing courses within TU Delft or at another educational institute the Study Choice Counsellor at the Career Centre can help you think through your options and support your transition in securing your new study choice.
 Setting your goals and ambitions, and comparing them with a thorough investigation of the options, you will be able to determine if the new study will offer you exactly what you need.
 You will be helped to search for alternative options.

 - Considering finding a job

 If you are considering leaving your study and seeking employment the Career Centre can help you explore and navigate the job applications processes.
 You may also wish to check-out other sections of the Career Toolkit for further information.

 - Suggested Activities

 When looking for a new study, you will probably search the internet for alternative courses.
 You’ll realise there are many options and your search may become over-whelming.
 To provide a structure to your search and keep track of your findings you can use the following roadmap.

 To help you find out what gives you energy we have an exercise for you.
 Start by opening this worksheet, then come back for the instructions.